Consensys/sol-dbg/README.md

 export interface StepState {
     // The raw EVM stack
     evmStack: Stack;
-    // The current state of the memory (as a Buffer)
+    // The current state of the memory (as a Uint8Array)
     memory: Memory;
     // The current storage
     storage: Storage;